 A few years ago, I wrote an overview of my writing process.
 This was months before my first poem was published, so some sections in that post were sparse in detail.
 I included my goal to receive “100 Rejections a Year,” but provided no other information about the submission process.
 In this new post, I will provide tips and resources so that my workshop students and other writers can submit their best work to potential markets.

-Video Training Resource: “How to Get Published: A Step-by-Step Guide to Submitting Your Writing” by Rachel Mindell
+Tip: Take a free video class, “How to Get Published: A Step-by-Step Guide to Submitting Your Writing” by Rachel Mindell.

 Where to Submit